jasonmcboyd/Treenumerable/README.md

 - **GetAncestorsAndSelf**

   Gets a node and a node's ancestors, starting with its parent node and ending with the root node.

-- **GetBranches**
+- **GetRoot**

-  Gets a node's branches; a branch being a path from the node to a leaf node.
+  Gets the root node of a tree given a node in that tree.
+If the node does not have any ancestors then the node itself is returned.

+##### Children And Descendants

 - **GetChildAt**

   Gets a node's (or nodes') child at the specified index.
 Throws an *ArgumentOutOfRangeException* if the index is not valid.